 So we thought what better spot for a first date in London than at one of these iconic institutions?
 On the one hand you’ve got the Natural History Museum – with exhibits on T-Rexs, earthquakes, venomous critters and other badass features of the natural world.

-3. Think out of the box and take your date to a gig
+3. Think out of the box and take your date to a gig in the capital

-London may just well be the live music capital of the world, with everything from scream-your-head-off heavy metal gigs to loud and proud pop extravaganzas gracing all manner of venues.
+London may well just be the live music capital of the world, with everything from scream-your-head-off heavy metal gigs to loud and proud pop extravaganzas gracing all manner of venues.

 4. Amble along the Thames and stop for a pint or two in a pub